A system-level approach to generalized feedback Nash equilibrium seeking in partially observed games: Preliminaries: Noncooperative games and equilibrium seeking via operator splitting

 given the {pseudo-gradient} $F(s) = (\nabla_{s^p} L^p(s^p, s^{-p}))_{p\in\mathcal{P}}$, is a \textit{variational generalized Nash equilibrium} (vGNE) of game $\mathcal{G}$.
-Moreover, we let $\mathbf{VI}(BR)$ denote the set of all vGNE of $\mathcal{G}$. \end{definition} The term \textit{vGNE} is justified as $\mathbf{VI}(BR) \subseteq \mathbf{fix}(BR)$ \cite{Facchinei2010}.
-Despite the implication that some of the equilibrium solutions can be lost, this solution concept leads to more stable and fair strategy profiles; it is indeed a refinement \cite{Kulkarni2012}.
-The following standing assumption is taking for this class of equilibria: \begin{assumption} The pseudo-gradient $F$ is maximal monotone. \end{assumption} Under this assumption, obtaining a vGNE $s^{\star} \in \mathbf{VI}(BR)$ is equivalent to the monotone inclusion problem
+Moreover, we let $\mathbf{VI}(BR)$ denote the set of all vGNE of $\mathcal{G}$. \end{definition} The term \textit{vGNE} is justified since $\mathbf{VI}(BR) \subseteq \mathbf{fix}(BR)$ \cite{Facchinei2010}.
+Despite the implication that some GNE can potentially be lost, the variational approach always leads to equilibrium solutions which are fair, in the sense that the ``shared resource'' described by $\mathcal{S}^{\text{global}}$ is uniformly distributed among players; it is indeed a refinement \cite{Kulkarni2012}.
+The following standing assumption is taken: \begin{assumption} The pseudo-gradient $F$ is maximal monotone. \end{assumption} Under this assumption, obtaining a vGNE $s^{\star} \in \mathbf{VI}(BR)$ is equivalent to the monotone inclusion problem

-which can be solved via operator-splitting methods \cite{Bauschke2017,Ryu2022}.
-In this work, we tackle Problem \eqref{eq: vGNE_Monotone_Inclusion_Problem} using \textit{forward-backward splitting} (FB-Splitting), a well-established method for solving monotone inclusion problems.
+which can be solved via operator splitting methods \cite{Bauschke2017,Ryu2022}.
+In this work, we tackle Problem \eqref{eq: vGNE_Monotone_Inclusion_Problem} using \textit{forward-backward splitting} (FBS), a well-established method for solving monotone inclusion problems.
 This method and its application to vGNE-seeking are overviewed in the following.